 ADA - Americans with Disabilities Act.

 Appointing Authority - The Galion City Board of Health or the designees of such officials who are authorized by law with the power to appoint or remove positions in any office, department, commission, board or institution.
-The Appointing Authority for the employee's covered by this manual is the Health Commissioner.
+The Appointing Authority for the employees covered by this manual is the Health Commissioner.

 BWC - Abbreviation for Ohio Bureau of Workers' Compensation.